Vsio/Virulife/Virucodesoup/Ada/Standard/Basic Syntax/If-Then Syntax/readme.txt

 If-Then Syntax

 About:
-- Shows how to do If-Then statement in Ruby
+- Shows how to do If-Then statement in Ada
-- Written in Ruby programming language
+- Written in Ada programming language

 License:
 - Free to use